Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Conclusion

 \section{Conclusion}

-We have provided a general approach to constructing gauge invariant autoregressive neural network wave functions for various quantum lattice models with gauge constraints or special algebraic structures.
+We have provided a general approach to constructing gauge invariant or anyonic symmetric autoregressive neural network wave functions for various quantum lattice models.
 These wave functions explicitly satisfy the gauge or algebraic constraints, allow for perfect sampling of configurations, and are capable of explicitly returning the amplitude of a configuration including normalization.
 To accomplish this, we have upgraded standard AR-NN in such a way that the constraints can be autoregressively satisfied.

 We have given explicit constructions of AR-NN which exactly represent the ground and excited states of several models, including the 2D and 3D toric codes as well as the X-cube fracton model.
-For those models for which exact representations are unknown, we variationally optimize our gauge invariant AR-NN to obtain either high-quality ground states or time-dependent wave functions.
+For those models for which exact representations are unknown, we variationally optimize our symmetry incorporated AR-NN to obtain either high-quality ground states or time-dependent wave functions.
 This has been done for the U(1) quantum link model, $\mathbb{Z}_N$ gauge theory, the $\text{SU(2)}_3$ anyonic chain, and the SU(2) quantum spin-$1/2$ chain.
 For these systems we are able to measure dynamical properties, produce phase diagrams, and compute observables accurately.

-Our gauge invariant autoregressive neural networks open up the possibility of probing a larger variety of models and the physics associated with them.
+Our approach opens up the possibility of probing a larger variety of models and the physics associated with them.
 For example, the higher spin representation $S > 1/2$ in the (1+1)D QLM models would allow one to probe the quantum chromodynamics related physics of confinement and string breaking~\cite{PhysRevLett.109.175302}.
 For the (3+1)D QLM models, there is the Coulomb phase which manifests in pyrochlore spin liquids~\cite{Wiese_2013}.
 For $\mathbb{Z}_N$ gauge theory, it will be interesting to consider the general $\mathbb{Z}_N$ toric code with transverse field or disorder, with a goal of understanding its phase diagram.
 Recently, there have been proposals to understand the $\mathbb{Z}_N$ X-cube fracton model with non-trivial statistical phases~\cite{Shirley_2019}.
 For non-abelian anyons, the general $\text{SU(2)}_k$ formulation exhibits rich physics for different $k$ and one can study the corresponding topological liquids and edge states~\cite{Gils_2009}.
 Our approach can also be extended to study the phase diagram for the 2D Heisenberg models with SU(2) symmetry.